michaildoukas/head2head/README.md

 ## Test self reenactment

 In self reenactment, the target person is also used as source.
 In this way we have access to the ground truth video, which provides a means to evaluate the performance of our model.

-When adding a target identity to the dataset, during the face detection step, we leave a few frames out of the training set (about one third of target video), in order to use them for testing the model in a self reenactment scenario.

 The following commands generates a video, using as driving input (source video) the kept out, test frames of ```<target_name>```: